-Research assistant in the MIT AI Lab, developing machine vision and natural language displays on Symbolics Lisp machines.
-Tech support for the campus microcomputer store and a Mac lab.
-Word processor (typist).
-Wrote technical press releases for a public relations firm.
+Odd jobs included research assistant developing machine vision and natural language displays in the MIT AI Lab on Symbolics Lisp machines, sales rep in the MIT Microcomputer Center, tech support in a Mac lab, and writing technical press releases for a public relations firm.

 1984 Iowa City, Iowa

 Winner of the local soil conservation essay contest.

 Drawing from Berkely Breathed when he visited the art class.

 The first computers I programmed.